 Online vs In-person Driver Training Classes

 Defensive driver courses are available in-person or online, so you can choose the style that suits you best.
-Some states and insurance companies require you to take a specific pre-approved class to get a discount (or points removed), so if that’s your goal, make sure you’re meeting those requirements.
+Some states and insurance companies require you to take a specific pre-approved class to get a discount (or have points removed), so if that’s your goal, make sure you’re meeting those requirements.

 Beyond that, it’s really a matter of preference.
 There are pros and cons to both types of classes.
 Taking an online course offers convenience and flexibility: You can take the class whenever it works for your schedule.
 And an online course may be less expensive.
 But with an in-person class you may be able to engage with the instructor and your classmates in a way that makes the information more meaningful — and memorable.